TusharGupta05/Ecommerce-App-UI/README.md

 # iitd_task_ecommerce_app
- Hi, I have created the front page of an ecommerce app.
+ Hi, I have created the front page of an ecommerce app in Flutter.
-Following are some demo photos of this app:
+Following are some demo photos of this app.
+These photos can be downloaded from the repository also:
 ![Screenshot](device-2020-12-23-015348.png)
 ![Screenshot](device-2020-12-23-015421.png)
 ![Screenshot](device-2020-12-23-015445.png)